survivejs/webpack-book/manuscript/03_introduction.md

 Webpack isn’t the only available bundler, and a collection of different tools have emerged.
 Task runners, such as Grunt and Gulp, are good examples of higher-level tools.
 Often the problem is that you need to write the workflows by hand.
 Pushing that issue to a bundler, such as webpack, is a step forward.

 Framework specific abstractions, such as [create-react-app](https://www.npmjs.com/package/create-react-app) or [@angular/cli](https://www.npmjs.com/package/@angular/cli), use webpack underneath.
-Often the usage is hidden and you might be using webpack without knowing it.
+Often the usage is hidden and you could be using webpack without knowing it.
 That said, there's still value in understanding the tool in case you have to customize the setup.

 {pagebreak}